anim8js/anim8js/README.md

 ### Concepts
 - `Subject` = The thing being animated (an object, HTML element, etc).
 - `Attribute` = an animatable property on a subject.
+- `Attrimator` = animates an attribute.
 - `Calculator` = performs math operations for a data type (number, color, 2d/3d points, etc).
 - `Easing` = a function which controls the velocity of the animation over time.
 - `Path` = a set of points and an algorithm which computes a value at a given time.
-- `Event` = animates a single value along a path with a delay, duration, # of repeats, a pause in between repititions, an easing, and a scale.
+- `Event` = an attrimator which animates an attribute along a path with a delay, duration, # of repeats, a pause in between repititions, an easing, and a scale.
-- `Spring` = a force which animates an attribute to a resting value.
+- `Spring` = an attrimator which applies a force which animates an attribute to a resting value.
+- `Physics` = an attrimator which applies velocity and acceleration to an attribute
-- `Animation` = a set of events which can be played on an Animator.
+- `Animation` = a set of attrimators which can be played on an Animator.
 - `Defer` = defers calling functions on an object until a certain event occurs.
 - `Animator` = enables you to: play animations, queue animations, transition animations, tween attributes, add springs, and follow paths.
 - `Animators` = a set of animators that can be used as it were a single Animator.
 - `Sequence` = animators where animations can be played at a delay between each animator creating a sequence of animations.
-- `Parser` = takes an animation definition and generates an Animation that can be played.
+- `Builder` = takes an animation definition and generates an Animation that can be played.
 - `Factory` = builds an Animator for a specific data type.

 ### Playing animations